 Chair in Science Communication & Future Media

-“Please contact me via email for an appointment”
+Please contact me via email for an appointment

 My teaching expertise focuses on a range of issues related to the ethical, legal, and social issues surrounding emerging science and technology.
 I also teach on issues of science communication and digital media.
 I co-lead the MSc in Science Communication and Future Media and lecture also on our MSc in Wildlife Conservation, MSc in Biotechnology, and a number of undergraduate courses.

 Qualifications and Memberships

 - Miah, A. (2017) Sport 2.0: Transforming Sports for Digital Worlds, Cambridge, MA: The MIT Press.
 [USIR]

 - Miah, A., Belousov, L. & Zolotarev, A. (2014) The Olympic Movement and New Media, Russian International Olympic University.
 [USIR]

 - Miah, A. & Garcia, B. (2012) The Olympics: The Basics, London & New York, Routledge, ISBN 978-0-415-59587-2.

 - Miah, A. & Rich, E. (2008) The Medicalization of Cyberspace Oxon & New York: Routledge.

 - Miah, A. (2004) Genetically Modified Athletes: Biomedical Ethics, Gene Doping, & Sport London and New York: Routledge.
 [ISBN: 0415-2988-06]